Sean Marshall (actor)

-Sean Edwin Marshall is an American former actor and singer who started acting in 1971 at the age of six.
+Sean Marshall is an American former actor and singer.

-Early life and education

-Marshall was born the Canoga Park neighborhood of Los Angeles.
-In 1978, he left the entertainment industry to pursue an education at Notre Dame College Prep.
-In 1983, he received a congressional appointment to the United States Merchant Marine Academy at Kings Point, New York.
-In 1987, he graduated with a Bachelor of Science degree in marine transportation and an officer's appointment in the United States Maritime Service.

 Career

-He was in more than ten movies including The Deadly Trackers, The New Adventures of Heidi and the Disney animated short film The Small One, but he is most commonly known for playing the protagonist Pete in the 1977 Disney movie Pete's Dragon for which he earned a gold record.
+He was in more than ten movies including The Deadly Trackers, The New Adventures of Heidi and the Disney animated short film The Small One, but he is most commonly known for playing the protagonist Pete in the 1977 Disney movie Pete's Dragon.

 He also starred in two television series The Fitzpatricks which aired in 1977–78 for 13 episodes and The MacKenzies of Paradise Cove which aired in 1979 for 6 episodes.
 Marshall was a guest star in many of the popular series of his time including Kung Fu, Emergency!, Code R, The Carol Burnett Show and Tony Orlando and Dawn to name a few.
 Marshall was also a prolific TV commercial, radio, print and stage actor during seven years in the entertainment industry.
-He later served in the United States Navy Reserve.

-Personal life

-Marshall lives in Santa Fe, New Mexico.